matthew-brett/dyneweb/research/cv.rst

 =======================================================

 When I was working at the MRC CBSU, I went to a job talk by Russell Epstein.
-I was struck by the simplicity and elegance of the work of Russell had done with Nancy Kanwisher.
-At the time it was not possible use standard SPM software to do the analyses that Russell wanted to do; this barrier was enough to make it a lot less likely that other researchers would use these methods.
-With colleagues in France, I wrote the MarsBaR region of interest toolbox that allows Kanwisher-type analyses using SPM.
+I was struck by the simplicity and elegance of Russell's imaging work on the functions of the parahippocampal face area.
+At the time Russell was working with Nancy Kanwisher.
+SPM software could not do the region-of-interest analyses that Russell wanted to do; this barrier was enough to make it a lot less likely that other researchers would use these methods.
+With colleagues in France, I wrote the MarsBaR region of interest toolbox that allows Kanwisher-type region-of-interest analyses using SPM.
 Since then I have updated and released MarsBaR at regular intervals.
 The abstract for MarsBaR has been cited nearly 1500 times.